vti/protocol-websocket/README.md

 Eric Wastl

+Max Maischein (Corion)

+Daniel Kamil Kozar (xavery)

 # AUTHOR

 Viacheslav Tykhanovskyi, `vti@cpan.org`.

 # COPYRIGHT

-Copyright (C) 2010-2018, Viacheslav Tykhanovskyi.
+Copyright (C) 2010-2019, Viacheslav Tykhanovskyi.

 This program is free software, you can redistribute it and/or modify it under the same terms as Perl 5.10.